admhpr/aoc-2021/day-9/README.md

 The _risk level_ of a low point is _1 plus its height_.
 In the above example, the risk levels of the low points are `2`, `1`, `6`, and `6`.
 The sum of the risk levels of all low points in the heightmap is therefore `15`.

 Find all of the low points on your heightmap. _What is the sum of the risk levels of all low points on your heightmap?_

+### Part Two

+Next, you need to find the largest basins so you know what areas are most important to avoid.

+A _basin_ is all locations that eventually flow downward to a single low point.
+Therefore, every low point has a basin, although some basins are very small.
+Locations of height `9` do not count as being in any basin, and all other locations will always be part of exactly one basin.

+The _size_ of a basin is the number of locations within the basin, including the low point.
+The example above has four basins.

+The top-left basin, size `3`:

+    2199943210
+    3987894921
+    9856789892
+    8767896789
+    9899965678

+The top-right basin, size `9`:

+    2199943210
+    3987894921
+    9856789892
+    8767896789
+    9899965678

+The middle basin, size `14`:

+    2199943210
+    3987894921
+    9856789892
+    8767896789
+    9899965678

+The bottom-right basin, size `9`:

+    2199943210
+    3987894921
+    9856789892
+    8767896789
+    9899965678

+Find the three largest basins and multiply their sizes together.
+In the above example, this is `1134`.

+_What do you get if you multiply together the sizes of the three largest basins?_